thekashifmalik/rincr/README.md

 bin/kbackup ~/mydata myserver:~/backups
 ```

+This will create a mirror of `~/mydata` at the remote location `myserver:~/backups/mydata`.
+It will also rotate any
+pre-existing snapshots and associated metadata in `myserver:~/backups/mydata/.kbackup`.

 ## About
 A utility written to compliment `rsync` for backups.
 Specifically, while `rsync` can be used to make _mirrored_ backups,